AntTargett/Example-React-App/README.md

 - Extending types
 - react hooks
 - Using Emotion 10 styled components to style material ui
-- Using context to have a dark and light more
+- Using context to have a dark and light mode
 - Error Boundries